XiangyuSu611/TMT/README.md

 that the appearance of the resulting shape is as similar as possible to the exemplar.

-For more details and materials, please refer to our [[project page](https://vcc.tech/research/2022/TMT)].
+For more details and materials, please refer to our [project page](https://vcc.tech/research/2022/TMT).

 ![image](https://github.com/XiangyuSu611/TMT/blob/master/docs/overview.png)

 ## Getting started
-For all users, please read **dependency** for initial environment setting.
-Then, for users who want to just use our pre-trained model, please read **material translation**.
-And for users who want to re-train models with their own data, please read **data pre-process** for more help.
+For all users, please read **Dependency** for initial environment setting.
+Then, for users who want to just use our pre-trained model, please read **Material translation**.
+And for users who want to re-train models with their own data, please read **Data pre-process** for more help.

 Enjoy it!😎